nrkno/core-icons/lib/readme.md

 ## Browse logos

-Search among all icons, including variants using the search field below or download the appropriate ZIP archive containing the icons you need in the left menu.
+Search among all logos using the search field below or download the appropriate ZIP archive in the left menu.

 The [installation](#installation) section has instructions for use through npm or cdn.